The Tonga Government is opposing another recommendation of its own Constitutional and Electoral Commission.

 "The government is saying that because it is going to be the first time that we have such democracy in Tonga, there has got to be some kind of safety valve, just in case we don't have the kind of competent people that are elected by the people, and therefore the Prime Minister should be free to pick some competent people from outside."

-Mateni Tapueluelu says the People's Representatives regard this as a slap in the face for those who will be successfully elected in next year's poll.
+Mateni Tapueluelu says the People's Representatives regard this as a slap in the face for those who go on to win next year's elections.